 - Civil Rights: Our Protests & Prayers: Listen to the oral histories of the student activists who led protests here in Greenville County.
 Create brochure biographies of the activists that took a stand against inequality.
 (SC Social Studies Standards: 5-1, 5-3, 5-5, 8-5, 8-6, 8-7)

-Need help with school visit funding?
+Need help funding your field trip?
 Ask about our school scholarships.
 Limited funding is available to assist with admission and transportation.